Targeted Acoustic Startle Technology is in compliance with The Marine Mammals Protection Act

 Conventional acoustic deterrent devices which operate on the premise that causing pain will deter animals have been proven ineffective over the long term with seals.
 Published research has established that:

-Until now, farmers have had no choice but to use lethal means to protect their fish.
-Seals disregard the acoustic deterrent devices because either their hearing is impaired from exposure or the drive for food overrides the pain.
+Until now, farmers often have had no choice but to resort to lethal means to protect their fish.
+Seals frequently disregard the acoustic deterrent devices because the drive for food can override the pain in their ears from ADD’s.
+Repeated exposure causes permanent hearing impairment, making the ADD's ineffective.
 As a result, where acoustic deterrent devices are in use, seal shooting is still common.
 If acoustic deterrent devices actually worked as promised, there would be no need to shoot seals and media reports would applaud rather than vilify the technology.

 Conversely, Targeted Acoustic Startle Technology causes no harm or harassment to marine mammals and is in compliance with The Marine Mammals Protection Act, 101(a)4(b).